Nernar/Modding-Tools/README.md

 Default export folder is located in `Dev Editor/saves` folder.
 All projects are saved here and from here they are loaded, this folder changes in game's file explorer.

 Interface is divided into types — there are coordinate windows, selection of elements, project trees, and others.
-Access to windows is available _only in world_, since many of possibilities are only accessible from inside.
+Access to modelers windows is available _only in world_, since many of possibilities are only accessible from inside.

 To use many tools, you're need a basic concept of [coordinate system](https://en.m.wikipedia.org/wiki/Cartesian_coordinate_system).
 Coordinates form actual position of element in world, rotation of elements is expressed in degrees as developer's choice.